Drook93/ONS-Govenment-Public-Spending-Forecast/README.md

    - Identify the direction of causation with OLS mode
    - Run OLS on spending vs. lagged inflation.
    - Coefficients: +8.75 (lag 3)
 Using the top performing lag from Granger, we test the direction; does that metric boost or drag spending.
-Magnitudes are revelaed in the coeffient size.
+Magnitudes are revealed in the coeffient size.
 Bigger postitives mean they surge together and bigger negatives mean higher prices reduces peoples spending capacity.
    - ![Regression Image](https://github.com/Drook93/ONS-Govenment-Public-Spending-Forecast/blob/main/Project%20Images/OLS%20Model.png)

 5. **VAR multi-variable autoregression (IRF)**: